-Figure 3: Graph of the magnitude of the transformation function of the passive filter on odd multiples of the input wave's fundamental frequency.
+(a) Graph of the magnitude of the transfer function of the passive filter on odd multiples of the input wave's fundamental frequency.
 The fact that the fit function follows the data closely means that the filter doesn't introduce much noise, but because the fit function rises so slowly, this is not a wonderful filter.
+Fit residuals are shown in the small plot above the main graph.

-Figure 4: Graph of the magnitude of the transformation function of the passive filter on even multiples of the input wave's fundamental frequency.
+(b) Graph of the magnitude of the transfer function of the passive filter on even multiples of the input wave's fundamental frequency.
 There is a lot more noise in this function because the even multiples of the input wave's fundamental frequency are entirely noise and should not exist at all in a perfect theoretical world.
+Square waves' power spectra should not contain any amplitude at even multiples of the fundamental frequency.